Gov. Wolf: $14 Million in Tax Credits Approved to Support Growth of 197 Early-Stage, Technology-Oriented Businesses and Entrepreneurs

 An example of a company that has benefitted from the KIZ program is Wazoodle Fabrics, a fabric maker in Bensalem, Bucks County.
 The KIZ program enabled the company to develop a special reusable fabric during the pandemic for making surgical/isolation gowns for hospitals and nursing homes.

-For more information about the Keystone Innovation Zone Program or other community and economic development programs and initiatives, visit DCED’s website.
+For more information about the Keystone Innovation Zone Program or Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.